-- What are the strategical objectives defined for the French South Atlantic sea basin?
+- What strategic objectives have been defined for the French South Atlantic sea basin?

 - How is marine spatial planning applied in France?

 As part of the European Marine Strategy Framework Directive (2008) and the Maritime Spatial Planning Framework Directive (2014), France has adopted a National Strategy for the Sea and Coast (2017).
-This national strategy is adapted for each sea basin via the elaboration of a planning document.
+This national strategy is adapted for each sea basin using a planning document for reference.

-The Sea Basin Strategy Document has been drafted by the Sea Basin Council for the South Atlantic Coast, which includes representatives from the local maritime prefectures (préfécture maritime de l'Atlantique and préfécture de Nouvelle-Aquitaine), local authorities, coastal and maritime activities, and associations on the protection of marine environment.
-A public consultation was organized to seek the public inputs.
+The Sea Basin Strategy Document has been drafted by the Sea Basin Council for the South Atlantic Coast, which includes representatives from the local maritime administrations (préfécture maritime de l'Atlantique and préfécture de Nouvelle-Aquitaine), local authorities, coastal and maritime activities, and associations on the protection of marine environment.
+A public consultation was organised to obtain the public’s input.
 Public opinion was also collected through the www.merlittoral2030.gouv.fr platform.

-The document draws a maritime spatial planning strategy at a sub-national scale.
-This is the first strategy on the maritime space that was developed in France at this scale.
+The document defines a maritime spatial planning strategy at a sub-national scale.
+This is the first strategy on maritime space that has been developed in France at this scale.
 Along with the vision for 2030 and associated strategic objectives, the document provides a "designated-use map", which divides the French South Atlantic Basin into seven zones, corresponding to the areas with similar issues or potentials as a basis for spatial implementation of strategic objectives.

-The document has been drafted for the South Atlantic basin in the framework of the French maritime policy, the practice is thus not transferable to another country.
+The document has been specifically drafted for the South Atlantic basin in the context of the French maritime policy, the practice is therefore not transferable to another country.